Andrei0872/my-dev-notes/articles/rxjs/exploring-rxjs.md

     filter(v => !!v),
   ).subscribe(sbj);
   ```
+  _Note: the diagram fits all the 4 types of subject; what differentiates them is how they handle the process of sending the notifications to their registered subscribers_

 * what's with `Subject.asObservable()` ?
   * it will return a **new observable** whose source is the `Subject` itself; what's important to note about this approach is that the `subscriber`(the head of the subscribers chain), will eventually be part of the `Subject`'s list of subscribers(observers);